 A total of \$8.2 million has been spent on the acquisition of buildings and fixtures and a total of \$11.1 million has been spent on behalf of GSK for the purchase of production equipment.
 All funds initially received for completion of the manufacturing area were used to purchase both equipment and facilities prior to December 31, 2006.
-The funds received from GSK to finance the acquisition of assets owned by Flamel are classified as a current liability for \$0.4 million and as a long term liability for \$4.5 million.
+The funds received from GSK to finance the acquisition of assets owned by Flamel are classified as a current liability for \$0.3 million and as a long term liability for \$4.1 million.
 The total liability is being amortized on a pro-rata basis over the expected life of the related assets and reflected as an offset of the depreciation of the related assets.

 In July 2006, the supply agreement was supplemented by an agreement with GSK to partly sponsor the expansion of facilities at Pessac from two lines to three in anticipation of an expected increase in demand for the product.
-The provisions of the agreement include payments to Flamel of \$8.1 million to partially support the acquisition of equipment, building and fixtures on which Flamel will have immediate title.
-GSK will have exclusive use of part of the facilities in order to meet demand requirements for a period of time.
+The provisions of the agreement include payments to Flamel of \$8.1 million to partially support the acquisition of equipment, building and fixtures towhich Flamel has immediate title.
+GSK has exclusive use of part of the facilities in order to meet demand requirements for a period of time.
 As of December 31, 2007, all installments due under the agreement were received.
-As of December 31, 2010 these funds are classified as a current liability for \$0.6 million and as a long term liability for \$3.4 million.
-The liability is being amortized on a pro-rata basis over the expected life of the assets and proportionally based on funding received compared with the total value of the related assets.
+As of December 31, 2011 these funds are classified as a current liability for \$0.4 million and as a long term liability for \$2.8 million.
+The liability is being amortized on a prorata basis over the expected life of the assets and proportionally based on funding received compared with the total value of the related assets.
 The amortization of the liability is reflected as an offset of the depreciation of the related assets.

-In December 2008, the Company obtained an advance from OSEO for \$8.0 million secured against research tax credits due to the Company by the tax authorities for expenditure incurred in 2005, 2006 and 2007.
+In December 2008, the Company obtained an advance from OSEO for \$8.0 million secured against research tax credits due to the Company by the tax authorities for expenditures incurred in 2005, 2006 and 2007.
 Two advances were obtained.
-The first amount of \$4.3 million, and secured against the 2005 research tax credit of \$5.1 million, was reimbursed in 2009.
-The second amounts to \$3;7 million and is secured against the research credit tax from 2006 and 2007 totaling \$4.9 million.
+The first advance of \$4.3 million was secured by the 2005 research tax credit of \$5.1 million and was repaid in 2009.
+The second advance of \$3.7 million was secured by the research credit taxes from 2006 and 2007 totaling \$4.9 million.
 The advance relative to the 2006 research tax credit was reimbursed in 2010 for a total of \$1.9 million.
-This advance has been renewed until April 30, 2011 with respect to the advance secured against the 2007 research tax credit.
+This advance was renewed until April 30, 2011 with respect to the advance secured against the 2007 research tax credit.
 The interest rate applied is the monthly average of the Euro Interbank Offered Rate (EURIBOR) plus 0.8%.
-As of December 31, 2010 the total liability amounted to \$1.8 million and is is classified as short term.
+In 2011, the advance relative to the 2007 research tax credit was reimbursed for \$1.9 million and as of December 31, 2011 no liability remains with respect to this advance.